 Competency 2.1.8: Engage in policy practice to advance social and economic well-being and to deliver effective social work services.

-8.4 Use analytical frameworks to change situations for rural people and rural communities.
+8.3 Students will develop and apply analytical frameworks to change situations for rural people and rural communities.

 Competency 2.1.9: Respond to contexts that shape practice.